Plan communications and communicate the plan.

 - Interactive – this method has the advantage of making sure that that communication process is successful.
 All discussions, meetings, training sessions, phone calls, video-conferences fall into this method.
 The disadvantage of this method is that if content of discussion is not collated (manually or using technology), discussion summary not be available for future reference.

 Meetings are an essential part of group communication.
-Care must be taken to conduct meetings with set agenda that is circulated amongst attendees in advance, have fixed start and end time, take minutes of meeting, elicit attendees to contribute by sharing their ideas and thoughts, and decide action items at the end of the meeting.
+Care must be taken to conduct meetings with set agenda that is circulated among attendees in advance, have fixed start and end time, take minutes of meeting, elicit attendees to contribute by sharing their ideas and thoughts, and decide action items at the end of the meeting.
 After the meeting, notes must be circulated to concerned stakeholders.

 What does Communications Management Plan contain?